 We believe that the Holy Spirit dwells in the hearts of believers, effecting their regeneration and operating in their sanctification.
 He has been given to the people of God to empower them for the service of bearing witness to the kingdom of God.

 We believe that the Holy Spirit brings His people together to form a corporate community of believers.
 Christ has established a visible church that is called to live in the power of the Spirit under the regulation of the authority of Holy Scripture, exercising discipline, administering the sacraments, and preaching the Gospel of Christ.

 We believe that the Bible, in its entirety, is divine revelation, and we submit to the authority of Holy Scripture, acknowledging it to be inerrantly inspired by God and carrying the full weight of His authority.

 We believe that all who trust in Christ are our brothers and sisters, and thus we support the work of Christian organizations and institutions that confess the Lordship of Jesus Christ.

 We believe our faith should be visible in holy behavior, acts of mercy, and verbal witness.
 We seek to be faithful disciples of Christ, enduring in love and obedience until He comes again to consummate His kingdom.

-We accept those large areas of doctrinal teaching which historically have had agreement among all Christians and which have been expressed in the creeds of the church; more specifically the Apostles’ Creed, the Nicene Creed, and the Reformed confessions.
+We accept those large areas of doctrinal teaching which historically have had agreement among all Christians and which have been expressed in the creeds of the church; more specifically the Apostles’ Creed, the Nicene Creed, and the Westminster Confession of Faith.